Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Bowling Green and its opponents have combined to score more than 45 points in two games this season.
+- Bowling Green has combined with its opponents to score more than 45 points in two games this season.

-- Saturday's over/under is 0.2 points lower than the two team's combined 45.2 points per game average.

-- These two squads surrender a combined 55 points per game, 10 more than this contest's over/under.
+- The two teams combine to average 45.2 points per game, 0.2 more than the total in this contest.

+- This contest's total is 10 points under the 55 these two squads combine to give up per game in 2021.

-- The Huskies and their opponents have scored an average of 55.3 points per game in 2021, 10.3 more than Saturday's total.
+- Huskies games this season feature an average total of 55.3 points, a number 10.3 points higher than Saturday's over/under.

-- The 50.6 PPG average total in Falcons games this season is 5.6 points more than this game's over/under.
+- The 45-point total for this game is 5.6 points below the 50.6 points per game average total in Falcons games this season.

 Northern Illinois Stats and Trends

-- Northern Illinois has played six games, with four wins against the spread.
+- Northern Illinois has four wins against the spread in six games this year.

-- This season, the Huskies won ATS in their only game as a favorite of 9 points or more.

-- Northern Illinois' games this year have hit the over on two of six set point totals (33.3%).

-- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team picks up over 344.8 yards.
+- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team churns out more than 344.8 yards.

 - The Huskies have nine giveaways this season, while the Falcons have 10 takeaways .